ani-sh-arma/pilot/README.md

 - [x] Delete file
 - [x] Homepage and onboarding
 - [x] Access control for folders
-- [ ] Delete folder
-- [ ] Add text file creation and updation.
-- [ ] Update data fetching so that only the logged in user's data is shown
+- [x] Update data fetching so that only the logged in user's data is shown
-- [ ] Create a default home directory for every user after registration
+- [x] Create a default home directory for every user after registration
+- [x] Delete folder
+- [ ] Share file
 - [ ] Download file
-- [ ] Share file
 - [ ] Download as PDF
+- [ ] Toasts for errors and UI updates and notifications
+- [ ] Add text file creation and updation.
 - [ ] File view page
-- [ ] Toasts for errors and UI updates and notifications